 Then it all went awry.
 Iraq, Afghanistan, and the Great Financial Crisis revealed not only the limits of American power, but the dangers inherent in a myth that promoted limitlessness.
 America had finally run up against reality.
 There was nowhere else to go.
 There were no more frontiers.
 So the American people turned inward and directed their fears and hatreds against each other.
 And that’s when the social dysfunctions long deferred by expansionism – and a fanatical faith in the myth – came home to roost.
 The second decade of the 21st century witnessed an America riven by gun violence, economic inequality, pathological individualism, white nationalism, and unbounded corporate greed.

 All of which brings us to Trump.
-He appeals to his white followers because they, like him, do not want any restraints on their words or their actions.
+He appeals to his base because they, like him, do not want any restraints on their words or their actions.
 They want unfettered freedom – the same freedom once available on the frontier, which means freedom to repress minorities, degrade women, carry guns, exploit labor, and devastate the land.

 Trump, like Reagan, is now attempting to revive the myth by promising the American people “more, more, more” – more money, more trinkets, more freedom to do as they damn well please.
 What remains to be seen is whether the American electorate in 2020 will again reject social democracy in favor of Trump’s frontier freedom.